 Reading the latest Psychologies Magazine (December 2018), I was drawn to the self-analysis quiz - ‘What’s the Root Cause of your Overwhelm?’
 Answering the multiple choice questions I found I scored highest on ‘Perfectionism’.
 Reading through the other 3 categories I could just have easily identified with any of them!
 The others were self-doubt, over-thinking and people-pleasing.

-The next morning I was grumpy, the result of a broken night’s sleep.
-Keen to avoid more sleep deprivation I decided it was because of their changed routine.
-Their final walk had been too early.
-So I walked them later that evening.
-Neither of them did anything more than pee a lot (well they are boys!).
-At 4 am Archie took his turn to wake me up.
+The next evening, at 4 am, one of my other dogs, Archie, took his turn to wake me up.
 He was not content with being let out in the yard for a pee.
 Growling, in the dead of night (that's me that was doing the growling), I took him to the orchard and waited in the dark for him to do his business.
-We went back to bed, I was even grumpier.
+We went back to bed.
+I was grumpy.

-At 7:00 am I was really wanted to stay a bit longer in bed but Archie was up again, pestering me to go outside.
+At 7:00am the following morning Archie was up again, pestering me to go outside.
 In my own house this isn’t a problem, I can just let him out into the garden.
 At my mother's house I have to go with him because the garden is not enclosed and she lives near a road.
 So still in my pyjamas, I donned wellies and a raincoat and followed him out.
 I stood and waited in the grey November morning.

 What was going on for me?

 I was trying hard to ignore the feeling, but I was angry.
 I was angry towards him.

 "Why was he doing this to me?”

 “Didn’t he know I had a whole lot of other things to do today?.”

 “Why can't he just go to the toilet when I take him out?”

 I know, totally irrational, but I’m being honest.